NeuroTechX/ntx_slack_archive/introductions.md

  >Exactly... my thoughts for this project.
 Hypnosis relies on mostly visual clues while a lot is assumed when in fact, I believe it could benefit both the client and the hypnotherapist to know without a doubt the ultimate way to benefit the client through the knowledge behind the exact point the client is most available.
 I'll send you a link to join us if you like.

+7/28/2017 5:47 PM

+ **eferdinand** :

+ >psychonaut Hello Jonathan and Welcome to our community